HACC25/Lokahi-Lions/README.md

 ```

 You can also run each part individually if you prefer.
-*To test the backend independent from the frontend, navigate to the `backend` directory and run the Flask server (defaults at http://localhost:5000)*
+*To test the backend independent from the frontend, run the Flask server (defaults at http://localhost:5000)*
 ```
-cd backend
 flask run   # Alternatively: venv\Scripts\flask run
 ```
 *To test the frontend independent from the backend, navigate to the `frontend` directory and run the Vite server (defaults at http://localhost:5173)*